eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 The role of a hackathon chair is similar to that of a working group chair.
 As with working groups, it is typically best to have co-chairs share responsibilities and workload.
 Key responsibilities include:

-* Organize and deliver a hackathon at each IETF meeting, soliliciting help from all other roles to do much of the heavy lifting
+* Organize and deliver a hackathon at each IETF meeting, soliciting help from all other roles to do much of the heavy lifting
 * Encourage and provide guidance to champions who volunteer to lead projects
 * Maintain the hackathon wiki (e.g. https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon) and all of its child pages.
 * Moderate hackathon@ietf.org email list